smatechnologies-engineering/SMAPokemon/README.md

 There are a lot of things to do in this app.
 Below are some user stories you can choose from, or you can choose to find your own.
 There are easter eggs everywhere.

-This app uses uses a lot of fun things.
+This app uses a lot of fun things.
 Take a look at the `package.json`

 ---